okjuan/virtual.book/journal/_posts/2022-09-09-learning-to-dress.md

 At the peak of my “minimalist” phase in my late teens and early twenties --- as my mom admiringly called it --- I got rid of a lot of stuff.
 Probably too much stuff.
 My dad had to talk me out of getting rid of my school yearbooks.
-One of the things I regret getting rid of is a Club América t-shirt from my days in the youth academy that was signed by then-teen Memo Ochoa, the talented up-and-coming Mexican goalie who, ten or fifteen years later, made outrageous saves [at the 2018 World Cup](https://youtu.be/Cm_pMHQokZo) in Brazil to deny the likes of Neymar.
+One of the things I regret getting rid of is a Club América t-shirt signed by a teenage Memo Ochoa, the talented up-and-coming Mexican goalie who, ten or fifteen years later, made outrageous saves [at the 2018 World Cup](https://youtu.be/Cm_pMHQokZo) in Brazil to deny the likes of Neymar.
-I’m not sure it was the real academy, but it was real enough to summon a couple first team players for a meet-and-greet after practice one day.
+I got to meet him when I was eight years old and playing in the Club América youth academy, which was real enough to summon a couple first team players for a meet-and-greet after practice one day.
 Actually, I even got to stand on the field at the legendary Estadio Azteca -- site of Maradona's infamous [Hand of God](https://www.wikiwand.com/en/The_hand_of_God) in the 1986 World Cup -- before kickoff at a Club América game.
 My teammates and I were lined up to high-five the players as they came out onto the field, but most of them didn’t stretch their arms far enough to make contact with us.